Lambeth United Church

 “Where the feeling of Being a community is very strong.”

 4268 Colonel Talbot Road, London, Ontario N6P 1A2

 Staffed Nursery available during Worship

-|Minister: Rev. Matthew Penny
+Minister: Rev. Matthew Penny

 If Mission & Service giving is already a regular part of your life, thank you so much!
 If you have not given, please join me in making Mission & Service giving a regular part of your life of faith.
 Loving our neighbour is at the heart of our Mission & Service.

-[Matched with a companion video.
+[Companion video available.
 View or download at www.youtube.com/unitedchurchofcanada.]